-It’s easy to describe Lisa Lutoff-Perlo’s current high-profile position at Celebrity Cruises as a “dream job,” given the regular international travel involved as well as the opportunities to meet and work with some of the most talented and fascinating designers, chefs, and business leaders on Earth to redefine and refine ocean cruising.
-But before she was one of the few American women leading a multibillion-dollar company, she learned the ropes over nearly three decades at the cruise line (and parent company Royal Caribbean) in a variety of positions.
+It’s easy to describe Lisa Lutoff-Perlo’s current high-profile position at Celebrity Cruises as a “dream job.”
+There’s lots of regular international travel involved, along with the opportunities to meet and work with some of the most talented and fascinating designers, chefs, and business leaders on Earth redefining and refining ocean cruising.
+But before she was one of the few American women leading a multibillion-dollar company, she learned the ropes over nearly three decades at the cruise line (and sister company Royal Caribbean) in a variety of positions.

 In fact, Lutoff-Perlo’s list of accomplishments since taking over as president and CEO suggests that she’s prioritized the dreams of others—cruise passengers and a diversified stable of executives and crew—based on how she approached the transformation of the Celebrity brand.
 The jewel in her crown is the emergence of the Edge Series of ships, which began in 2018 with the launch of the Celebrity Edge and Celebrity Apex.
 Her long game includes improving the already award-winning guest service and operational expertise and finding ways to populate the line’s high-performing, culturally inclusive teams.

 The Edge ships, including the Celebrity Beyond (whose maiden voyage took place in April 2022) have broadened the definition of luxury cruising, between the implementation of the top-tier The Retreat and AquaClass decks and diversified dining, reflecting the changing and broadening tastes of vacationers.
 There is a more sophisticated take on interior design in all staterooms, better-realized fitness and wellness programs, culturally meaningful excursions (including the epic “Chef’s Market Tours,” led by top Celebrity Edge chefs), and to top it all off, the installation of Captain Kate McCue as America’s first (and only) female ship captain.